SENG480/course/assn1.md

 Title: Undergraduate Assignment handout
 Author: Neil Ernst
 ---
-Due: **Oct 25 11:59pm** as a Github commit.
+Due: as specified on the syllabus, README.md, by 11:59pm as a Github commit.
 We mark the last commit unless told otherwise.

 Note: